kamarules74/hello-world/README.md

  # workflow1
   my first project
-# Code Scanning Workflows

 GitHub code scanning is a developer-first, GitHub-native approach to easily find security vulnerabilities before they reach production.
 Before you can configure code scanning for a repository, you must enable code scanning by adding a GitHub Actions workflow to the repository.
 For more information, see [Enabling Code Scanning for a repository](/github/finding-security-vulnerabilities-and-errors-in-your-code/enabling-code-scanning-for-a-repository).